On this page

 To sign in you’ll need your user name, your personal identifier (PI), or your email address.

 - User name: Usernames are sent to you by email when you register for study.
 It's usually a code that is your initials followed by numbers and is in lowercase e.g. abc456.
 The numbers 1 and 0 (zero) are not used in the user name, so if you think that you see these they will in fact be the letters L or O in lower case.

 - Personal Identifier (PI): Your personal identifier will be 8 characters in length and is also commonly on emails we send e.g. P1234567

-- Email: If you created a free online account before you registered, you can sign in with the email address you used to create the account.
+- Email: If you created an online account with us before you registered, you can sign in with the email address you used to create the account.
 If you're a current student, don't try to create a free online account to get access to StudentHome; this will not work.

-If you forget your password you can reset it via https://msds.open.ac.uk/signon/SAMSDefault/SAMSReset1_Default.aspx.
-For data protection reasons, the Student Computing and Distribution Helpdesk aren't able to see your password so you'll need to reset it online.
+If you forget your password you can reset it via Reset your OU password.
+For data protection reasons, the Student Computing and Distribution Helpdesk can't see your password so you'll need to reset it online.

 Your password must be between 8 and 12 characters long, include letters, at least 1 number and at least 1 capital letter.
 It can also include any of these special characters: !, $, %, ^, &, *, [, ], @, #, ?, +, -, _

 If there's a problem with the link and you can't reset your password, contact the Student Computing Helpdesk for further assistance.